Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 As a developer, we need to effectively communicate with designers at multiple stage of the Figma design process.
 This means understanding the intentions behind a design, and providing recommendations or alternatives that are simpler and easier for the developer to implement and maintain.

 At CivicTechJobs, designers use two standard viewport size when creating our UIs: 1440px for desktop and 375px for mobile.
-The appearance of the UI beyond these two sizes are to be determined how we, as developers, create and use our components.
+The appearance of the UI beyond these two sizes are determined by us, as developers, as we componentize the Figma designs.

 ### Scalable and Responsive Components